arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/Remhos/README.md

 ### On-node Profiling Across Compilers and Test Cases

-We choose the execution time of the program as our metric.
+We choose the execution time of the program as our evaluation metric, that is to say, the wall clock time measured by the `time` command.
 These data come with the validation script since we enable the performance report and set the corresponding reference and pattern.
 Refer to [perflogs/aws/c6gn/](perflogs/aws/c6gn/) and [validation.txt](validation.txt) to check the raw performance report.
 The following tables collect the results across different test cases, different compilers and different resourses, where the experiments are done on AWS C6gn.

 #### Test Case 1: 2DRemap
 | Cores | `gcc@10.3.0` | `arm@21.0.0.879` | `nvhpc@21.2` |